CoLRev-Environment/colrev/analysis/readme.md

 ```
 make screen_sheet
 ```
-- This procedure asks for exclusion criteria and adds the search records to the [screening sheet](data/screen.csv).
+- This procedure asks for exclusion criteria and adds the search records to the [screening sheet](screen.csv).

 2. Complete screen 1 (manual task, supported by a script)

 ```
 make screen_1
 ```
-- This procedure iterates over all records and records inclusion decisions for screen 1 in the [inclusion.csv](data/inclusion.csv).
+- This procedure iterates over all records and records inclusion decisions for screen 1 in the [screening sheet](screen.csv).

 The following steps apply only to records retained after screen 1 (coded as inclusion_1 == yes).